Financial Aid (FAFSA)

 To avoid issues later, complete your application early.

-- Need help completing the FAFSA, California Dream Act Application, or other forms?
-See your high school counselor or college financial aid administrator, or attend a free California Cash for College workshop.
+Need help completing the FAFSA, California Dream Act Application, or other forms?
+See your high school counselor.

-- Out-of-State Students - In most cases, Cal Grants are only for California residents —those who are or will be a California resident for at least one year by the application deadline.
+Out-of-State Students - In most cases, Cal Grants are only for California residents —those who are or will be a California resident for at least one year by the application deadline.
 If you’re under 18 years of age, your residency is determined by your parent's state of legal residence.
-However, if your college or university determines you are AB 540-eligible, then you may be eligible for Cal Grants, institutional grants, or BOG fee waivers.